 This Slow Cooker BBQ Chicken is a quick and easy meal that is family-friendly!
 Slow cooking this crockpot pulled chicken in barbecue sauce makes it so tender and flavorful.

 This recipe for crockpot BBQ chicken is one of my favorite crockpot chicken recipes.
 It could not be easier!
-I make this recipe often when I need a quick dinner that all of my kids will happily eat.
+I make this recipe often when I need a quick make ahead dinner that all of my kids will happily eat.
 If you don’t have time for the slow cooker, I also have a similar Instant Pot BBQ Chicken.

 We usually enjoy this barbecue chicken in sandwiches.
 Try it on a homemade brioche bun for the BEST ever BBQ chicken sandwich!
 This BBQ pulled chicken is also delicious in a wrap or on a BBQ chicken salad.